git-cola/git-cola/README.md

 -----------------
 The following steps should be taken when creating a new release.

+* Run `./Meta/set-version vX.Y.Z`, or perform the following three steps manually by editing the corresponding file:

   * Update `cola/_version.py` with the new version number

   * Update `pynsist.cfg` with the new version number

+  * Update `doc/relnotes/unreleased.rst` to point to the new stable version.

 * Create `doc/relnotes/$VERSION.rst` from the pre-release notes in `doc/relnotes/unreleased.rst`.

-* Update `doc/relnotes/unreleased.rst` to point to the new stable version.

 * Commit the above changes as `git commit -sm'git-cola vX.Y'`